How does one respond when the senior steward of the U.S. military profession states that its education system is stagnated? … I was taken aback

 The cycle of the war colleges has cohorts of resident and distance education programs graduating each June and July.
 It is up to our students to employ the tools acquired over the course of U.S. military professional development programs.
 Many will be tested soon after graduation and we expect they will perform well.
 We faculty look forward to the emails from our graduates that we may share with our incoming cohorts of students as they continue along their journey of professional development.
 And, we might offer such communications as evidence that PME leaders and faculty strive to maintain relevance for our graduates and the joint force.

 Moreover, we must continue to demonstrate that we do “emphasize intellectual development and military professionalism” in response to challenges posed by those like Secretary Mattis.

-Chuck Allen is Professor of Leadership and Cultural Studies at the U.S. Army War College.
+Charles Allen is Professor of Leadership and Cultural Studies at the U.S. Army War College.
 The views expressed in this article are those of the authors and do not necessarily represent those of the U.S. Army War College, U.S. Army, or Department of Defense.

 Photo: U.S. Army War College graduate Robert Ruch during deployment with 1st Cavalry Division.
 As the division engineer, he deployed to Iraq and served as the deputy of the Baghdad Provincial Reconstruction Team under the State Department.
 Ruch retired from the U.S. Army in 2016 after 30 years of service.